DULSE

 What can be done with seaweed?

-What makes seaweeds special in the kitchen?
+What makes seaweeds unique in the kitchen?

 How is the seaweed farmed?